 Keva is a video producer and editor for NBC News Digital.
 Projects include daily news editing, politics, live streams, and content creation for partners.
 Previous projects include video podcasts for MSNBC shows including the Rachel Maddow Show.
 Keva is also a content editor, and social media manager at X-Files News, the only fansite authorized by 20th Century Fox to promote The X-Files.

-Director, Editor, Production Sound Designer/Mixer
+Director, Editor, Production Sound Designer/Mixer/DP

 Robert A. K. Gonyo

 As a sound designer, his work has been heard with companies such as Co-Op Theatre East, End Times, The New Collectives, Writopia Lab’s Worldwide Plays Festival, Amios, and at the Stella Adler Studio of Acting.
 He is a Director with Co-Op Theatre East (cooptheatreeast.org), company member with End Times Productions, producer & host of the radio horror podcast Apparitions, the producer & host of Go See a Show!, New York City's independent theatre podcast (goseeashowpodcast.com), and a member of The Best Thing Ever, a directors collective.

 Micheal is an aspiring filmmaker, photographer, and sound engineer who is dedicated to combining the art of film with social activism.
 They are currently a student at Pace University in Film & Screen Studies and Art, as well as minors in Women’s & Gender Studies and Digital & Time-Based Art.
 Additionally, they are the co-founder of Pace University’s Film & Screen Studies Majors and Minors Association (FSSMA).
 They have previously worked with Ashley on Rapture (Production Sound Mixer) and is excited to be a part of Stage Left.